mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 Steps to create the OCI Network Load Balancer (NLB) to the cluster.

-A single NLB is created with listeners to Kubernetes API Server, Machine Config Server and Ingress for HTTP and HTTPS.
-The Machine Config Server is the only one with internal access.
+A single NLB is created with listeners to Kubernetes API Server, Machine Config Server (MCS) and Ingress for HTTP and HTTPS.
+The MCS is the only one with internal access.

 The following resources will be created in the NLB: